-When you’re upright again, a large armrest cup holder and mesh pouch are there to store all your lounging goodies.
+When you’re upright again, a large armrest cup holder and mesh pouch are there to store all your lounging goodies in this reclining chair.

 There is just one problem with all that cushions on the Rio Beach Face – they are not the least bit breathable.
 Constructed in insulating memory foam, the padded sections will be really hot in the summer heat, and very sweaty.

-This Rio Beach chair is a little more expensive than some of the lightweight quad models but no more than any of the folding chairs.
+This Rio Beach camp chair is a little more expensive than some of the lightweight quad reclining chair models but no more than any of the folding camping chairs with footrest.
 If you prefer some extra cushions and comfort, this is probably the ideal model.

-The Gigatent is an excellent budget camp chair if you need something that’s one step above the average quad model.
+The Gigatent Outdoor Quad is another of the excellent budget camping chairs out there if you need something that’s one step above the average quad model.
 Instead of the usual draped fabric seat, this quad has padding sewn in to give it a slightly plush feel.

 It’s not nearly as cushioned as the Rio Beach Face, but more than the ALPS Mountaineer.
 The cup holder has a decent amount of reinforcement to give it more durability than the average camp chair.

 It’s also very lightweight, a featherlight 9 pounds to be exact.
-It packs into a 42-inch by 8-inch bag, making this one of the best camping chairs for apartment dwellers or those short on storage space.
+It packs into a 42-inch by 8-inch bag, making this one of the favorable camping chairs with footrest for apartment dwellers or those short on storage space.

-The Gigatent isn’t going to blow anyone away with its features or quality, but it’s a solidly comfortable budget model that still does everything.
+The Gigatent Outdoor Quad isn’t going to blow anyone away with its features or quality, but it’s a solidly comfortable budget model that still does everything.